ibm-cloud-docs/Registry/registry_rhos.md

 1. [Set up image pull secrets to {{site.data.keyword.registrylong_notm}}](/docs/openshift?topic=openshift-registry#other_registry_accounts) for each project that you want to pull images in.

 2. [Configure {{site.data.keyword.redhat_openshift_notm}} Container Platform to use the image pull secrets](/docs/openshift?topic=openshift-registry#use_imagePullSecret) by adding the secrets to a service account in each project or by referring to the secret in your [pod](#x8461823){: term} deployment.
-You are only required to add the secret to the projects that you want to pull to.
+You're only required to add the secret to the projects that you want to pull to.

 ### Set up the {{site.data.keyword.redhat_openshift_notm}} Container Platform build to push images to {{site.data.keyword.registryshort}}
 {: #registry_rhos_os_push}